Cognitive behavioral therapy (CBT) is a type of psychotherapy. This form of therapy modifies thought patterns to help change moods and behaviors.

 - mental filter: picking out a single negative detail and dwelling on it exclusively so that the vision of reality becomes darkened

-- learning to control and modify distorted thoughts and reactions
+- learning to manage and modify distorted thoughts and reactions

-- learning to accurately and comprehensively assess both external situations and reactions or emotional behavior
+- learning to accurately and comprehensively assess external situations and reactions or emotional behavior

 - practicing self-talk that is accurate and balanced